Code-Institute-Submissions/Themanintheback-Project2_MayResub/README.md

     - The button creates a level of convince for the user.

-    - The button will change to different colour when the users cursor hoovers over it.
+    - The button will change to a different colour when the users cursor hovers over it.

     <h2 align='center'><img src='assets/images/restart.png'></h2>